-Colleges and universities rely on ArentFox Schiff in a range of critical areas, such as: construction agreements and disputes; faculty, union, and workforce management; board governance; financing and bonds; endowment management and donor agreements; vendor and event contracts; data security and privacy; internal investigations; and Title IX support and federal government relations; in addition to other areas that frequently arise for these clients, such as eLearning, ERISA, export controls and sanctions, government contracts, insurance, national security, real estate, sports, accreditation, antitrust, and immigration.
+Institutions of higher education look to ArentFox Schiff across a range of critical areas: construction agreements and disputes; faculty, union, and workforce management; board governance; financing and bonds; endowment management and donor agreements; vendor and event contracts; data security and privacy; internal investigations; and Title IX support and federal government relations; in addition to other areas that frequently arise for these clients, such as eLearning, ERISA, export controls and sanctions, government contracts, insurance, national security, real estate, sports, accreditation, antitrust, and immigration.

 How We Help